 Makers Mark

-Has a slightly more hipster vibe, but made by the same company that owns Jim Beam and Suntory Whiskey in Japan.
-Been made for over 50 years, yet only achieved popularity in Australia recently for its distinctly improved, small-batch flavour.
+This bourbon whiskey has a slightly more hipster vibe, but it’s made by the same company that owns Jim Beam and Suntory Whisky in Japan.
+Maker’s Mark has been made for over 50 years, yet it’s only recently achieved popularity in Australia recently for its distinctly improved, small-batch flavour.
 Despite what you might think due to the scale of their production, every bottle is still hand-dipped in the famous red wax that covers its top.
-One of the best whiskey brands.

 Woodford Reserve

 One of the oldest bourbon brands, yet not well known in Australia due to the distillery ceasing operations for large parts of the 20th century.
-Since its comeback, has seen rave reviews for its taste and value as a mid-tier bourbon.
+Since its comeback, has seen rave reviews for its taste and value.
+Woodford Reserve is an elevated drop great for winning over bourbon whiskey skeptics.

 Bulleit

-Owned by the same company that also owns Smirnoff, Johnnie Walker, Bailey’s and Guinness.
-Surprising that it’s not bigger, but sits in a similar vein in terms of price and quality.
-Well reviewed and solid value, but you get what you pay for.
+Owned by Diageo, the same company that also owns Smirnoff, Johnnie Walker, Bailey’s and Guinness, Bulleit is a tasty bourbon brand you ought to know.
+It’s surprising that it’s not bigger, but sits in a similar vein in terms of price and quality.

 TINCUP